Layer7-Community/graphman-client/README.md

 - **keyFormat**: Key data can be managed in both _p12_ and _pem_ formats.
 Use this option to choose either of the one.

 # Deprecated entity types
 As part of extending the supportability and standardization, few of the existing entity types and their associated query-level field methods are deprecated.
 It is recommended to start using the latest GraphQL types in favour of extensibility and support.
 |Deprecated entity type| Use new GraphQL
 - _webApiServices_, use **_services_** instead
 - _soapServices_, use **_services_** instead
 - _internalWebApiServices_, use **_services_** instead
 - _internalSoapServices_, use **_services_** instead
 - _policyFragments_, use **_policies_** instead
+- _globalPolicies_, use **_policies_** instead
+- _backgroundTaskPolicies_, use **_policies_** instead
 - _fips_, use **_federatedIdps_** instead
 - _ldaps_, use **_ldapIdps_** instead
 - _fipUsers_, use **_federatedUsers_** instead
 - _fipGroups_, use **_federatedGroups_** instead

+> [!NOTE]
+> Bundles with the deprecated entity types can be revised using the **revise** operation.
+>